Samirnunes/heart-disease-prediction/README.md

 The notebook `data_analysis` shows an initial data analysis used to understanding the basic about the dataset: the univariate distribuitions and the correlation between each variable and the target.

-For example, the correlations graph is showed below:
+For example, the correlations heatmap is showed below:

 <p align="center">
     <img width="700" src="https://github.com/Samirnunes/heart-disease-prediction/blob/main/images/correlations.png" alt="Material Bread logo">